mify-io/mify/docs/docs/guides/extra-features/configs.md

 }
 ```

-Also, another method to access config exists: `MustGet`.
+Also, another method to access config exists: `MustGetStaticConfig`.
 This method doesn't return any error but raises
 `panic` if any error occurred.

 ## Building and testing